-The ERC attaches great importance to the principle that panel meetings should be efficient.
+The ERC aims to have highly efficient panel meetings.
 For this reason, preparatory work is carried out in advance of each meeting by electronic means:

-PRIOR TO STEP 1 MEETING Reviewers individually and remotely review assigned proposals and recommend specialist Remote Referees for the in-depth review of those proposals that they consider having a high chance to be retained for step 2.
+PRIOR TO STEP 1 MEETING Reviewers individually and remotely review assigned proposals and recommend specialist External reviewers (Remote Referees) for the in-depth review of those proposals that they consider having a high chance to be retained for step 2.
 Panel Chairs and Vice Chairs (instead of referring to Panel Members) participating in the meetings familiarise themselves with the proposals.
 PRIOR TO STEP 2 MEETING Panel Members and Remote Referees individually and remotely review assigned proposals.
 Panel Members participating in the meetings familiarise themselves with the proposals in their panel.
 PRIOR TO STEP 3 MEETING While no new reviews are written, Panel Members prepare for the interview meeting by identifying the proposals' strengths, weaknesses and concerns raised in step 2.
-32711140 Panel Members participating in the meetings familiarise themselves with the proposals in their panel.
+Panel Members participating in the meetings familiarise themselves with the proposals in their panel.